-- The goods cannot be held in the destination´s country for more than a year.
+- The goods cannot be held in the destination country for more than a year.

 - The supplier must keep a separate record of all shipments and transports made under this arrangement.

-- The supplier must report the movement (transport) in the ECSL of its home country indicating the VAT number of the client.
+- The supplier must report the movement (transport) in the ECSL of his or her home country indicating the VAT number of the client.
 The value would not be included.

-- Both supplier and customer are taxable persons registered for VAT purposes.
-Also, the supplier cannot be established or have a fixed establishment at the destination´s country.
+- Both the supplier and the customer are taxable persons registered for VAT purposes.
+Also, the supplier cannot be established or have a fixed establishment in the destination country.

 If you want to know more about this simplification, you can read the VAT expert Group´s opinion on Call-off stock simplification and the section 3.1 of VAT committee minutes on their meeting on 3 June 2019.
 You can also read the VAT Committee working paper about this matter.